 Sina was born in Tehran, Iran and raised in Zanjan, Iran.
 He came out to Massachusetts to attend Harvard University where he obtained his undergraduate degree cum laude in Neuroscience with a secondary in Economics.
 In college, Sina conducted wet-lab research under the supervision of Dr. Hugo Bellen, worked as a legal intern in Levy Firestone Muse LLP, and served as a research assistant for Drs.
 Francis Shen, Steven Levitsky, and Jennifer Hochschild.
-Sina moved to California (by bike!) to begin medical school at Stanford where he is currently exploring clinical and research opportunities in functional neurosurgery and interventional psychiatry.
-Outside of medical school, Sina is an avid cyclist and currently rides with the Stanford Cycling Team.
-Sina also enjoys going on walks, doing yoga, listening to audiobooks, and learning to cook.
+Sina moved to California (by bike!) to begin medical school at Stanford where he is currently pursuing clinical and basic science research opportunities in the neuroscience domain.
+Outside of medical school, Sina is an avid cyclist, enjoys going on walks, doing yoga, and learning to salsa dance.

 Honors & Awards